Install Lens Desktop#

 Install Lens Desktop on macOS#

-- Add Lens to your Dock by right-clicking on the icon to bring up the context menu and choosing Options, Keep in Dock.
+to the Applications folder, making it available in the macOS Launchpad. - Add Lens to your Dock by right-clicking on the icon to bring up the context menu and choosing Options, Keep in Dock.

 Install Lens Desktop on Windows#